Codimension one foliations with Bott-Morse singularities II: Basins of Centers

-\begin{Claim} $\C(N_1,\fa)$ that is the union of $N_1$ and all the compact leaves that bound a tubular neighborhood of $N_1$. \end{Claim} \begin{proof}[Proof of the claim] For a leaf $L\subset \partial C (N,\fa)$ close enough to $N_1$ it is clear that $L$ bounds a tubular neighborhood $R(L)$ of $N_1$ in $M$.
+\begin{proof}[Proof of the claim] For a leaf $L\subset \partial C (N_1,\fa)$ close enough to $N_1$ it is clear that $L$ bounds a tubular neighborhood $R(L)$ of $N_1$ in $M$.
 Applying the local stability theorem of Reeb to $L$ this same property holds for any leaf $L_1$ close enough to $L$.
-Thus, by connecteness of $\partial C(N,\fa)$ it follows that any leaf in $\partial C(N,\fa)$ bounds a tubular neighborhood of $N_1$.
-The same argumentation actually shows that $\partial C(N,\fa)$ is the union of $N_1$ and all compact leaves that bound a tubular neighborhood of $N_1$ with projection transverse to the leaves and fiber a disc. \end{proof}
+Thus, by the connectedness of $\partial C(N_1,\fa)$ it follows that any leaf in $\partial C(N_1,\fa)$ bounds a tubular neighborhood of $N_1$.
+The same argumentation actually shows that $ C(N_1,\fa)$ is the union of $N_1$ and all compact leaves that bound a tubular neighborhood of $N_1$, with the projection having as fibre a disc transverse to the leaves. \end{proof}